svaarala/duktape/doc/error-objects.rst

 Future work:

-* Low memory error messages where error objects have error messages but the number of different messages is low.
+* It would be useful to have low memory error messages where error message strings were present, but there would be a minimal number of different message strings.
 For example, all errors from ``duk_require_xxx()`` type mismatches could result in ``"unexpected type"`` and all stack index errors could result in ``"invalid argument"``.

 Error augmentation overview
 ===========================